Satulung

-Satulung (Hungarian: Kővárhosszúfalu; German: Langendorf) is a commune in Maramureș County, Romania.
+Satulung (Hungarian: Kővárhosszúfalu, "stone castle long village"; German: Langendorf, "long village") is a commune in Maramureș County, Romania.
 Its name, translated in English, means "the long village".
 It is composed of seven villages: Arieșu de Pădure (Erdőaranyos), Fersig (Fehérszék), Finteușu Mic (Kisfentős), Hideaga (Pusztahidegkút), Mogoșești (Magosfalu), Pribilești (Pribékfalva), and Satulung.

 Geography

 The commune belongs to the Baia Mare metropolitan area.
 It is located in the southwestern part of the Maramureș County, 17 km from the county seat, Baia Mare.
 The river Arieș flows through Arieșu de Pădure village.

 The Fersig train station serves the CFR Main Line 400, which connects Brașov with Baia Mare and Satu Mare.

 Demographics

 At the 2021 census, the population of Satulung was 6,376, of which 67.14% were ethnic Romanians and 23.35% Roma.
 At the 2011 census, the population of the commune was 5,837, more than at the previous census in 2002, when 5,409 inhabitants were registered.
 The majority were ethnic Romanians (75.07%); the main minorities were the Roma people (19.86%) and the Hungarians (1.59%); for 3.41% of the population, ethnicity was not known.